brancogabriel/brancogabriel/README.md

-### Hi there!
-Welcome to my github profile! 👋

-I'm Gabriel, a tech enthusiast.
+Hi there!
+I'm Gabriel.
+You can also call me Branco.
 I believe that technology and innovation can lift society to higher levels.<br><br>

 👨‍💻 I work on CRM PipeRun as Technical Documentation Analyst<br>
 🌱 Learning about OpenAPI Specification and VueJS<br>